 PHYS 3101 - MATHEMATICAL METHODS IN PHYSICS I (4 credits)

-Matrices and determinants, series expansion, complex numbers and functions, Fourier series, ordinary differential equations, partial differential equations, and special functions of physics, theory of special relativity.
+Matrices and determinants, series expansion, complex numbers and functions, Fourier series, ordinary differential equations, partial differential equations, and special functions of physics.

 PHYS 3102 - MATHEMATICAL METHODS IN PHYSICS II (4 credits)